YoloNomy/YoloNomy.github.io/_meca/Newton/Energy.md

 ---
 # Work and Energy: integrals and the dot product

-The apprently very practical notion of *work*, defining how "efficient" a force is to move a body, will lead us to the very abstract notion of *energy*, which is one of the most important notion of all physics.
+The apparently very practical notion of *work*, defining how "efficient" a force is to move a body, will lead us to the very abstract notion of *energy*, which is one of the most important notion of all physics.
+In order to introduce the work quantity, we however need a new tool: the dot product, which allows to multiply two vectors to obtain a number.

 ## "Multiplying vectors" : the dot product